English 494.01 [CAPS]: Jazz Age/Harlem Renaissance (3 credits)

 Reports and Blogs.
 Students in this class will either present a brief oral report to the class keep a weblog of their reading this semester.
 Both options will involve about the same amount of work, but with the blog option, you’ll be spreading the work out over the entire semester.
 You can pair up with someone to write the weblog.

-Those who choose both to present a report and to keep a weblog will not have to take the final exam.
+Those who choose both to present a report and to keep a weblog will not have to take the final exam, although they can do so if they wish.

 - You’ll sign up for a report or a weblog in class.
 See the Reports and Blogs pages for more details.